shashankshekhar032005-art/shashankshekhar032005-art/README.md

 ### 🔎 Lost & Found Portal

-A full-stack MERN application that allows students to report, search, and manage lost and found items.
+A full-stack MERN application that allows students to report, search, and manage lost and found items within their college or university.

 **Tech:** React.js • Node.js • Express.js • MongoDB • JWT